 The modern way of labeling

-If there is a "thank you" in a sentence, one would most probably say that its sentiment is positive.
+If there is a "thank you" in a sentence, you would most probably say that its sentiment is positive.

 And if the term “ASAP” occurs, a message is urgent.